wp-plugins/woocommerce-role-pricing/readme.txt

 = Only rate method is available to discounts ? =
 No, you can use rate or a fixed amount as discount.
+= I want to apply different discounts by product. = You need Pro version to get this feature.
+= I select apply to sale price but my product isn't on sale. = Then discount is applied to the regular price.

 == Screenshots ==